 MBA Completion Requirements

-The Master of Business Administration program consists of 38 semester credit hours of work.
-Nine core courses make up 29 hours.
-The students then complete the additional nine semester credit hours in a professional concentration area (for example healthcare or finance) or thesis/internship or research project.
-To graduate a student must have a minimum of a 3.00 cumulative GPA and an end-of-course assessment test is also required.
+The Master of Business Administration (MBA) program consists of 38 semester credits of work.
+Nine core courses make up 29 credits.
+The students then complete the additional nine credits in a professional concentration area (for example healthcare or finance), or thesis/internship, or research project.
+To graduate, a student must have a minimum of a 3.00 cumulative GPA, and an end-of-course assessment test is also required.
 MBA core courses provide the foundational knowledge necessary for graduate-level work and integrate various business disciplines using case study methodology.

-Students complete nine hours in a concentration in one or more of the following professional areas:
+Students complete nine credits in a concentration in one or more of the following professional areas:

 - General Business

 - Health Care Administration

 - Leadership and Management

 |MBA 503||LEADING ORGANIZATIONAL CHANGE||3|

 |MBA 506||BUSINESS, GOVERNMENT AND INTERNATIONAL ECONOMY||3|